It is very easy to make a decision between M.2 SATA and SATA 2.5 SSDs. But, people often ask this question: Is M.2 SATA faster than the SATA 2.5″ SSD?

 How does an M.2 SATA SSD look like?

 Although the speed and other performance characteristics of both SATA 2.5″ and M.2 SATA SSDs are the same, the M.2 SATA is way smaller than the larger 2.5″ SSD.
 The maximum size of any commercial M.2 SSD will never go beyond 22mm wide and 110mm long.
 You can see the image below for a better understanding.

-What is the difference between and M.2 SSD and SATA 2.5″ SSD?
+What is the difference between an M.2 SSD and a SATA 2.5″ SSD?

 Benefits of SATA 2.5″ SSD over an M.2 SATA SSD

 As you can see in the table above, an SATA 2.5″ SSD will come with some benefits for sure.
 The biggest advantage of a SATA 2.5″ SSD is its easy installation and low price.
-Because the SATA Form factor is around for a while in the SSD domain, the technology has refined a lot and the manufacturers are capable to produce cheap products.
+Because the SATA Form factor has been around for a while in the SSD domain, the technology has refined a lot and the manufacturers are capable of producing cheap products.